husarion/panther_ros/panther_power_control/README.md

 - `/panther/hardware/e_stop` [*std_msgs/Bool*, *latched*]: the current state of the emulated emergency stop.
 - `/panther/hardware/io_state` [*panther_msgs/IOState*, *latched*]: publishes state of panther IO pins.
 Used for driver compatybility with Panther version 1.06 and below.
 Message fields with real hardware representation are:
-  - `motor_on` indicates if motor drivers are powered on.
+  - `motor_power` indicates if motor drivers are powered on.

 #### Services advertised